SEACRY-LOVE/seacry-love.github.io/README.md

-# AYCHPI
+# AYCHOME

-The AYCHPI is a project of AYCHDeveloper, under the license of AGPL-3.0.
-The project is a modern Web publication of the free version of the Peacera for Mindfulness practice.
-It is written in Plain English.
+The AYCHOME is developed by the AYCHDeveloper.
+This web site is the official release and documentation of AYCH inc. Its license is under the AGPL-3.0 (https://www.gnu.org/licenses/).
+This publication online includes management projects and software development updates.
+Plain text gets you the simple and efficient approach to the AYCH inc.

-[AYCHPI](https://aychpi.github.io/) this online for the peace lovers around the world.
+[AYCHOME](https://aychome.github.io/) this online for the peace lovers around the world.
 I have discovered that 🎁🎁 'sharing is caring' 🎁🎁.
 Thanks to AYCHDeveloper and the Peacera practice for mindfulness.
 Visit us on [aychpi.blogspot.com](https://aychpi.blogspot.com/) for a grateful note.

+## AYCHOME, a customer-driven project
+The AYCH inc is built on a status of customer-driven approach.
+This is applied in all of its activities.

+Mindful practice at:
+[AYCHPI](https://aychpi.github.io/) this is a simple practice for your mind.
+This is a free of charge to show how AYCH inc cares about you.
+You can read plain text and practice as per your schedule.

+Join AYCHOME at:
+[AYCHOME](https://github.com/apps/aychome/) this is a place to access AYCH inc services and products.
+All you need to do is follow the link and complete a simple step.
+You are on the go!🐩🐩

 ## Code of conduct